robrix/Set/README.md

 [![Build status](https://api.travis-ci.org/robrix/Set.svg)](https://travis-ci.org/robrix/Set)

-This is a Swift microframework which implements a Dictionary-backed Multiset.
+This is a Swift microframework which implements a PredicateSet and a Dictionary-backed Multiset.

 ## Use
+Multiset:
 ```swift
 // Union
 Multiset(1, 2, 3) + Multiset(3, 4, 5) // == Multiset(1, 2, 3, 3, 4, 5)